 What is so strange about Alexander’s death is that the church tried to keep it a secret.
 Shortly after the death, Alexander’s wife had his body cremated before Alexander’s mother could see the body.
 They weren’t going to do a memorial service but then decided to do a private one after the death garnered media attention.
 Karen de la Carriere was not allowed to attend.
 Heber Jentzsch was allowed to attend the funeral of his son, and he gave a eulogy.
 It was the first time that Heber had been seen at a church function since 2004, but he has yet to be seen in public again.
 According to one of Heber’s brothers, Heber said he thinks he won’t ever get out of The Hole alive.

 5 Edward McBride

 Thirty-year-old Edward McBride was training to be a Special Forces commando with the Australian Army when he decided to withdraw in 2005 because he had injured his knees.
-During that time, he lodged two complaints and applied for a medical discharge, but it would take four months for that to happen.
+He lodged two complaints and applied for a medical discharge during that time, but it would take four months for that to happen.

 On February 7, 2007, two days after finishing the auditing process and the day before the E-meter test, McBride, who was a trained electrician, threw a rope over an electrical tower and caused a 110,000-volt charge to surge through his body.
 The explosion was so strong that it left burn marks 10 meters (33 ft) away.

 In 1970, Susan Meister joined the Church of Scientology and seemed to be happy.
-She got more involved and in 1971, she went to live on their ship Apollo, which was just off the coast of Morocco.
-In 1967, Hubbard had started the Sea Organization, a group of facilities on boats that were used to train its most dedicated members.
+She got more involved, and in 1971, she went to live on their ship Apollo, which was just off the coast of Morocco.
+In 1967, Hubbard had started the Sea Organization, a group of facilities on boats used to train its most dedicated members.
 Apollo was one of those ships.